-Whether or not Google Cloud Platform will matter to your organization depends on the type of tools and functionality they value from a cloud provider.
+Whether or not Google Cloud Platform will matter to your organization depends on the type of tools and functionality it values from a cloud provider.

 In terms of basic services, Google offers about the same core functionalities of AWS and Azure, but on a smaller scale.
-Where it really shines, though, is in its big data tools, machine learning initiatives, and container support.
+Where it really shines, though, is in its big data tools, artificial intelligence (AI) and machine learning initiatives, and container support.

 Google is a company that thrives on the collection and subsequent leveraging of data.
-Whether that is user data, machine data, or geographic data is irrelevant—if an enterprise wants to experiment with data, the Google Cloud Platform may be a good option as a cloud provider.
+Whether that is user data, machine data, or geographic data is irrelevant—if an enterprise wants to experiment with data, GCP may be a good option as a cloud provider.

 Google Cloud Platform also matters because of the massive investment Google is making in its infrastructure.
 As noted by TechRepublic columnist Matt Asay, in 2014 Google spent more than AWS and Microsoft combined on its cloud infrastructure.

-Those investments show most clearly in what Google perceives as its three keys to success in the future: Machine learning, data, and containers.
-At the 2017 Google Cloud Cloud Next conference in San Francisco, key Google leaders explained how they were working in these areas, as well as compute and security, to make Google Cloud Platform a better option for enterprise customers and a more attractive option.
+Those investments are seen most clearly in what Google perceives as its three keys to success in the future: Machine learning, data, and containers.
+At the 2017 Google Cloud Cloud Next conference in San Francisco, Google leaders explained how they were working in these areas, as well as compute and security, to make Google Cloud Platform a better option for enterprise customers and an attractive cloud hosting solution.